google-deepmind/mujoco/doc/XMLreference.rst

 :at:`ipd`: :at-val:`real, "0.068"`
    This attribute specifies the inter-pupilary distance of the free camera.
 It only affects the rendering in stereoscopic mode.
 The left and right viewpoints are offset by half of this value in the corresponding direction.
+:at:`azimuth`: :at-val:`real, "90"`
+   This attribute specifies the initial azimuth of the free camera around the vertical z-axis, in degrees.
+A value of 0 corresponds to looking in the positive x direction, while the default value of 90 corresponds to looking in the positive y direction.
+:at:`elevation`: :at-val:`real, "-45"`
+   This attribute specifies the initial elevation of the free camera with respect to the lookat point.
+Note that since this is a rotation around a vector parallel to the camera's X-axis (right in pixel space), *negative* numbers correspond to moving the camera *up* from the horizontal plane, and vice-versa.
 :at:`linewidth`: :at-val:`real, "1"`
    This attribute specifies the line-width in the sense of OpenGL.
 It affects the rendering in wire-frame mode.
 :at:`glow`: :at-val:`real, "0.3"`